mtho-ngoza/mzansigig/README.md

 ## 🌍 Mission

-Empower all South Africans - from informal sector workers to professionals - by providing:
+Empower all of Mzansi (South Africa) - from informal sector workers to professionals - by providing:
-- **Informal sector focus**: Built specifically for SA's underserved informal economy
+- **Inclusive platform**: Built for all South Africans, from townships to cities
-- **Barrier-free access**: Accessible to all via smartphone with context-aware UX
+- **Barrier-free access**: Accessible to everyone via smartphone with context-aware UX
 - **Trust & Safety**: Enhanced security features addressing SA's unique challenges
 - **Skills development**: Integrated learning hub for practical and employability skills
-- **True inclusion**: No age restrictions, welcoming to all seeking work opportunities
+- **True inclusion**: No age restrictions, welcoming to all seeking work opportunities across Mzansi

 ---